chrisjbillington/git-nautilus-icons/README.md

 ## Blacklisting

-You can blacklist repositories or directories, to tell `git_nautilus_icons` not to check git statuses there.
+You can blacklist repositories or directories, to tell `git-nautilus-icons` not to check git statuses there.
 This could be useful in the case of an extremely large repository where calling `git status` is slow and so the extension slows down browsing in nautilus.
 Git calls by this extension are asynchronous and so do not cause the file browser to hang, but nautilus/nemo/caja can be slow to render large numbers of emblems.

-To blacklist a repository or directory, add a line containing the full path to the repository or directory to the file `$HOME/.config/git_nautilus_icons/blacklist.conf`.
+To blacklist a repository or directory, add a line containing the full path to the repository or directory to the file `$HOME/.config/git-nautilus-icons/blacklist.conf`.
 Note that the path to this file is the same for all versions of the extension—there are not separate blacklists for the nemo and caja versions of the extension.
 `git-nautilus-icons` will ignore any files in blacklisted directories or any of their